lue-bird/lau/README.md

         - for example color, number, character
     - generator → `generate`
         - for example color, number, character, import
+- everything is lazy
+    - `List.map age |> List.take 3` = `List.take 3 |> List.map age` for example.
+No need to optimize
+    - no need to care about duplicate calls with the same arguments.
+They're cashed

 [Read more about why lau is designed the way it is](design/)